N6WZZ 224.560 REPEATER

 There are users on the system from Newport Beach, Fountain Valley, San Bernardino, Lake Arrowhead, Running Springs, Riverside, Hemet, Ontario, Pomona, Signal Hill, and many parts of the High Desert, like Victorville, Adelanto, Baldy Mesa, Pinion Hills, Lake LA, and Palmdale using the repeater with great results.

-The great thing about the repeater is that it uses Solar and Wind power to charge the 4 deep cycle batteries used to power repeater, this enables the repeater to run at 15 watts un-assisted by ac power.
+The great thing about the repeater is that it uses Solar and Wind power to charge a 500 amp hour battery bank to power repeater, this enables the repeater to run at 50 watts un-assisted by ac power.

-The repeater can run off solar power 24 / 7 with limited usage even during cloudy conditions, and winter rain / snow storms.
+The repeater can run on it's solar / wind power system 24 / 7 with limited usage even during cloudy conditions, and winter rain / snow storms. at times of low usage the amplifier is turned off by DTMF to conserve battery power.
+During this low power mode, the repeater is running at 15 watts and around 50 watts on high power.

-This repeater will be one of only a few solar powered systems in Southern California that will be up and running in the event of a local emergency.
+This repeater will be one of only a few solar powered systems in Southern California that will be up and running in the event of a major emergency.

 Email Questions